idexus/Sharp.UI/doc/userdefinedmethods.md

 In __CodeMarkup.Maui__, you can create your own extension methods by defining a static method within a static class.

-Here's an example of extension methods that set a label font size:
+Here's an example of extension methods that set an entry font size:

 ```cs
 public static T FontSize<T>(this T self,